Home > Windows files > svchost.exe

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with svchost.exe
+Take advantage of our free computer check to identify problems with svchost.exe

 What you should know about svchost.exe Host Process

 svchost.exe is a Windows system file.
 Svchost.exe is found in the C:\Windows\System32 directory.
-Frequently occurring are file sizes such as 20,992 bytes (45% of all these files), 14,336 bytes as well as 38 other variants.
+Frequently occurring are file sizes such as 20,992 bytes (40% of all these files), 14,336 bytes as well as 56 other variants.

 It is a Windows system file.
 The program executes in the background, and can only be terminated using Windows Task Manager.
 The original file was created by Microsoft.
 The file itself can therefore be considered trustworthy.
-For this reason, 5% of all experts consider this file to be a possible threat.
+For this reason, 4% of all experts consider this file to be a possible threat.
 The probability that it can cause harm is high.

 Objectionable files with the same file name have the following characteristics: